webqit/webflo/README.md

 ##### In a Multi Page Application

-In a Multi Page layout, generic contents - e.g. header and footer files, etc. - are typically bundled and reused across each page of an application.
+In a Multi Page layout, generic contents - e.g. header and footer sections, etc. - are typically bundled and reused across each page of an application.

 ```html
 <!--